iulianraduat/find-unused-exports/README.md

 - If tsconfig.json defines baseUrl, it will resolve all imports using paths relative to baseUrl
 - A file having all exports not used will be marked as "not used" and a delete button will be available
 - If there are no unused exports, then the panel will display an entry saying this
-- Can detect circular imports, which produce undefined variables by import
-  - Only the first set of circular imports for a file is displayed in panel (for clarity of the circular path)

 ## Usage